-Ben's franchise and distribution practice includes structuring and drafting agreements for franchise and other distribution relationships, licensing of intellectual property, franchise, distributor and dealer disputes and terminations, compliance with franchise laws and regulations, preparation of franchise disclosure documents, and the buying and selling of franchise systems.
+Ben’s franchise, licensing and distribution practice includes analysis and documentation of franchise and other distribution relationships, licensing of intellectual property, franchise, distributor and dealer disputes and terminations, compliance with franchise laws and regulations, preparation of franchise disclosure documents, and the buying and selling of franchise systems.

-Certified as a neutral arbitrator on the American Arbitration Association’s National Registry of Commercial Arbitrators, Ben has arbitrated several national and regional distributor, dealer and franchise termination matters.
+Certified as a neutral arbitrator on the American Arbitration Association’s National Registry of Commercial Arbitrators, Ben has arbitrated several national dealer and franchise disputes and termination matters.
 Ben also mediates disputes among business owners, suppliers and distributors/dealers, and franchisors and franchisees.

-Ben was co-chair of the American Bar Association’s 26th Annual Forum on Franchising; served a three-year term on the Governing Committee of the ABA’s Forum on Franchising that began in 2001; and was founding Chair of the Franchise Law Committee of the New Jersey State Bar Association.
+Ben was co-chair of the American Bar Association’s 26th Annual Forum on Franchising; served a three-year term on the Governing Committee of the ABA’s Forum on Franchising; and was founding Chair of the Franchise Law Committee of the New Jersey State Bar Association.
 He has been a featured speaker at numerous seminars on legal issues related to business and franchising, and has written and co-authored articles on similar topics for a range of national and state publications.
-Ben’s honors and recognitions include U.S. News and World Report Best Lawyers (2008 through 2018), the International Who’s Who of Franchise Lawyers for 2004 through 2017, and for the last several years has been selected by Franchise Times as one of the top franchise lawyers in the United States by Franchise Times (2008 through 2017).
+Ben’s honors and recognitions include U.S. News and World Report Best Lawyers (2008 through 2018), the International Who’s Who of Franchise Lawyers (2004 through 2018), and selection as one of the top franchise lawyers in the United States by Franchise Times (2008 through 2017).
 He has an “AV®” preeminent peer review rating from Martindale Hubbell®.

-Ben is on the Boards and Executive Committees of the Boys & Girls Club of Camden County.
+Ben is on the Boards of the Boys & Girls Club of Camden County.
 He recently completed a ten-year term as a Board member of Congregation Beth El, and a three-year term as a Board member of the Chamber of Commerce of Southern New Jersey.